What is there to hunt in Nevada? Big and small game, furbearers, and unprotected species.

-Upland game birds like chukar partridge, California and Gamble's quail, ruffed grouse, blue grouse, dove, and the Himalayan snowcock are popular upland game, or hunters may choose to hunt certain migratory birds or waterfowl.
+Upland game birds like chukar partridge, California and Gambel's quail, ruffed grouse, blue grouse, dove, and the Himalayan snowcock are popular upland game, or hunters may choose to hunt certain migratory birds or waterfowl.
 Waterfowl hunters are required to have federal hunting stamps.

 Unprotected species like coyote and black-tailed jackrabbit may be hunted without a hunting license by both residents and nonresidents, but a trapping license is required to trap them.